demisto/content/docs/circle_build/README.md

 ### Run Tests - Latest GA
 **Not relevant for contributors**

-This step iterates over each of the test playbooks.
+This step iterates over each of the relevant test playbooks (aka the tests determined by the [Configure Test Filter](#configure-test-filter) step).
 This involves creating an incident, attaching the test playbook to the incident, running the playbook, and finally awaiting the results.
 <!-- TODO: add troubleshooting errors -->